 You can access the activity cards on the PC TALK website two different ways at talk.ku.edu/tools/ activity-cards/.
 You may search for and print individual cards by strategy, routine, language, or any combination of those search categories.
 You may also download one file with all of the cards in English and Spanish.
 By downloading one file containing all of the cards, you may print them double-sided, and English and Spanish versions will be available on both sides of one card.

-Cards can be hole-punched in the bottom, left-hand corner and held together with a binder ring so caregivers can easily keep the cards together.
 Caregivers may post individual cards in a location that helps them remember to use the strategy.
 For example, a meal activity card could be placed near the refrigerator.
 A personal-care card could be placed on the bathroom mirror.